Analytic Four-Point Lightlike Form Factors and OPE of Null-Wrapped Polygons: Abstract

 \section{Abstract}

 We obtain for the first time the analytic two-loop four-point MHV lightlike form factor of the stress-tensor supermultiplet in planar ${\cal N}=4$ SYM where the momentum $q$ carried by the operator is taken to be massless.
 Remarkably, we find that the two-loop result can be constrained uniquely by the infrared divergences and the collinear limits using the master-bootstrap method.
 Moreover, the remainder function depends only on three dual conformal invariant variables, which can be understood from a hidden dual conformal symmetry of the form factor arising in the lightlike limit of $q$.
 The symbol alphabet of the remainder contains only nine letters, which are closed under the action of the dihedral group $D_4$.
 Based on the dual description in terms of periodic Wilson lines (null-wrapped polygons), we also consider a new OPE picture for the lightlike form factors and introduce a new form factor transition that corresponds to the three-point lightlike form factor.
 With the form factor results up to two loops, we make some all-loop predictions using the OPE picture.
-A preliminary study at three loops using symbol bootstrap is discussed.